Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling: Derivation of the CDH

 We further calculate expectation values with respect to the equilibrium state, with $\beta$ as the inverse temperature.
 We exemplify the process on the magnetization in the $z$ orientation, \bea \langle \hat \sigma_z\rangle_{eq} &=& \frac{1}{Z}{\rm Tr}[e^{-\beta \hat H} \hat \sigma_z] \nonumber\\ &=&\frac{1}{Z}{\rm Tr}[\hat U_P e^{-\beta \hat H} \hat U_P^{\dagger} \hat U_P\hat \sigma_z \hat U_P^{\dagger}] \nonumber\\ &=&\frac{1}{Z}{\rm Tr}[ e^{-\beta \hat U_P\hat H\hat U_P^{\dagger}} \hat U_P\hat \sigma_z \hat U_P^{\dagger}]. \eea Here, $Z={\rm Tr}[e^{-\beta \hat H}]$ is the partition function.
 In simulations, we represent $\hat U_P\hat H\hat U_P^{\dagger}$ by $M$ levels for the cavity, which is the CDH Hamiltonian, thus, $\rho_P = \frac{1}{Z} e^{-\beta \hat H_{(M)}^{{\rm cdh}}}$ with the partition function calculated for the CDH.

-To calculate expectation values, we need to perform a transformation of the operator $\hat U_P\sigma_z \hat U_P^{\dagger}$.
-While intuitively, one would perform this transformation using $M$ levels for the cavity to represent the polaron operators here, similarly to the dimension of the CDH, we found that in ``difficult" parameter ranges (low temperature and resonant conditions) one needed to perform this transformation at a higher dimension, $M_P>M$.
-The resulting matrix, after the transformation, is truncated down to include $M$ modes, matching the dimension of the density matrix, $\rho_P$.
+To calculate the expectation values, we need to perform a transformation of the operator $\hat U_P\sigma_z \hat U_P^{\dagger}$.
+Although intuitively, this transformation would be performed using $M$ levels for the cavity to represent the polaron operators, similarly to the dimension of the CDH, we found that in ``difficult" parameter ranges (low temperature and resonant conditions) one needed to perform this transformation at a higher dimension, $M_P>M$.
+The resulting matrix, after the transformation, is truncated to include $M$ modes, matching the dimension of the density matrix, $\rho_P$.
 We identify ``difficult" parameter ranges with two observations: Convergence with increasing $M$ is not monotonic, and the deep-strong coupling limit (which is often easy to physically understand) is incorrect/nonphysical.
 In those cases, we extend $M_P$ until we recover both monotonic convergence with $M$, and a proper physical behavior when $\lambda\to \infty$.

+The CDH Hamiltonian is primarily suited to capture energetics and matter dressing by the cavity, since these effects are dominated by low cavity occupations, even in the ultrastrong and deep-strong coupling.
+This is because the polaron transformation absorbs the large displacement exactly.
+Rotated observables, on the other hand, probe fluctuations and correlations in the original (lab) frame.
+These generally involve higher-order processes in the bosonic displacement operator, which are more sensitive to the tails of the cavity Fock space.
+For observables commuting with the polaron unitary, this problem does not apply, since the unitary can be removed from the trace by the cyclic property of the trace.

+The CDH mapping can be done purely numerically, rather than analytically.
+To do so, one needs to construct the mixed polaron unitary with $M_P$ lowest levels, rotate the system Hamiltonian, add the terms ``$\hat{S}^2$" and ``$\hat{N}$" and finally truncate to the desired order $M$.
+The most expensive operation in this procedure is matrix multiplication, which scales like $O(M^3)$.
+There are no restrictions on when the method can be applied purely numerically.
+Here, we choose to present the analytical expressions for system operators in different cavity sectors in order to gain intuition on physical processes in the system, mediated by cavity photons.

+Returning to the construction of the unitary polaron, in the case of commuting coupling operators, the computation is straightforward.
+The only nontrivial part is to diagonalize the coupling operators (also $O(M^3)$ complexity) as in Eq.
+(27) and Eq.
+(28).

+When system coupling operators do not commute, one has to evaluate integrals over momenta as in Eq.
+(26).
+For each momentum integration, the integrand is of the following form: Gaussian envelope $\times$ product of two Hermite polynomials $\times$ rotated system operator in the momentum basis, $\hat{U}_P(p) \hat{\mathcal{O}} \hat{U}_P^\dagger(p)$.
+The integrand is a system operator, and it can be evaluated element by element in its matrix representation, so the complexity is $O(M^2)$, times the complexity of the integration, which we observe to scale slower than the rest of the procedure.

+These momentum integrals can be difficult to find analytically, but for the spin one half and spin one, analytical expressions can be found using the Euler formula or using results from \cite{CURTRIGHT2015401} for the spin one case.
+These results do not depend on the number of spins, but rather on the spin value.